containers/podman/docs/source/markdown/podman-create.1.md

 - `seccomp=unconfined` : Turn off seccomp confinement for the container
 - `seccomp=profile.json` :  White listed syscalls seccomp Json file to be used as a seccomp filter

+- `proc-opts=OPTIONS` : Comma separated list of options to use for the /proc mount.
+More details for the possible mount options are specified at **proc(5)** man page.

 Note: Labeling can be disabled for all containers by setting label=false in the **containers.conf** (`/etc/containers/containers.conf` or `$HOME/.config/containers/containers.conf`) file.

 **--shm-size**=*size*